|

 itself.
 For jump insns we'd prefer to avoid this error by

+placing the notes after the sequence.
 Make sure any register saves are visible at the jump target.

 However, if there is some adjustment on the call itself, e.g.